product_id = 5109533147195variant_id = 34446266105915template_name =

 Fatigue, muscle weakness, depressive moods and thyroid illnesses are possible symptoms of a selenium deficiency.
 But, on the other hand, too much selenium can be toxic.

-Find out about your selenium levels now: with the cerascreen® Mineral Deficiency Test, you will find out the concentration of zinc, magnesium and selenium in your blood.
+Find out about your selenium levels now: with the cerascreen® Mineral Test, you will find out the concentration of zinc, magnesium and selenium in your blood.
 This way, you can identify a potential mineral deficiency and correct it in a targeted manner.

 - Take a sample comfortably and easily at home